oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 ### 3.49.1 General <a id='reportingdescriptor-object--general'></a>

-A `reportingDescriptor` object contains information that describes a “reporting item” generated by a tool.
+A `reportingDescriptor` object contains information that describes a "reporting item" generated by a tool.
 A reporting item is either a result produced by the tool’s analysis (see [§3.27](#result-object)), or a notification of a condition encountered by the tool ([§3.58](#notification-object)).
-We refer to this descriptive information as “reporting item metadata.”
-When referring to the metadata that describes a result, we use the more specific term “rule metadata.”
+We refer to this descriptive information as "reporting item metadata."
+When referring to the metadata that describes a result, we use the more specific term "rule metadata."

 Some of the properties of the `reportingDescriptor` object are interpreted differently depending on whether the object represents a rule or a notification.
 The description of each property will specify any such differences.